Call for Faculty Proposals for the SMC Field Studies Program

 Each spring the college will support up to two proposals for the SMC Field Studies programs that draw upon the faculty members' expertise and offer students a rewarding experience.
 Particular attention will be paid to proposals with emphasis on the Global Citizenship Theme.
 In developing proposals, keep in mind the following guidelines:

 Field Study programs are an important part of the college's efforts to encourage students to become global citizens.
 These programs are also important for professional development, to encourage faculty to remain current with their disciplines and to become more aware of different cultures throughout the world.

 Faculty members are encouraged to identify field studies opportunities that are particularly suited to be offered in a domestic or foreign setting.
 Full-time and/or part-time faculty members are welcome to apply.
 Applicants must have a minimum of one academic year of SMC teaching experience to be eligible.
 It is strongly encouraged that faculty members have prior experience leading student groups within the U.S. and/or abroad.
 Please find a description of the course below:

 This course supports a diverse range of academic offerings that combine field-based learning and/or research in the context of global citizenship.
 This course explores the human, scientific, theoretical and/or ecological dimensions of our world.
 Set in a variety of international and domestic locations, each field study offering will focus on a discipline-specific aspect of the location to expand student understanding of both the discipline and the location.

 For more information on the course, including a sample course outline for a discipline, please visit: curricunet.com

 The program is structured around these principles:

 Proposals are accepted year-round:You may submit your proposal at any time.
 But the selection process will occur once each year.
-Proposals are selected approximately two years prior to date of trip.
-This allows two years to develop the program and advertise to students.
+Proposals are selected approximately one year prior to date of trip.
+This allows one year to develop the program and advertise to students.